 Bronfenbrenner on Development

 Well first of all, let me say, thank you Bronfenbrenner!
 I thoroughly enjoyed reading Chapter 1, Environments in Developmental Perspective: Theoretical and Operational Models.
-Whilst after reading Vygotsky I couldn’t help but feel I’d been hoodwinked by a clever magician, now reading Bronfenbrenner I feel redeemed.
-Bronfenbrenner in many ways matures an immature set of radicalized positions of Vygotsky, our young bratty genius, and he returns humility and exactitude to the scene.
+Whilst after reading Vygotsky I couldn’t help but feel I’d been mystified by a magician, now reading Bronfenbrenner I feel more clearheaded.
+Bronfenbrenner in many ways matures Vygotsky’s ideas.

 To me from my reading, Bronfenbrenner defines development as an outcome of a proximal process.
 A proximal process is the interaction between an organism (say human) and something else (often another human, but could also be other things).
 A proximal process is made up of a form, power, content and direction.
 The constituent components of the proximal process are dictated by the person, the environment, and the developmental outcomes (which include social and historical context).